winitzki/scall/tutorial/programming_dhall.md

 Here, we summarize that technique more briefly.
 (What the Dhall documentation calls a "recursion scheme" is more appropriately called a "pattern functor" in this book.)

-In languages that directly support recursive types, one defines types such as lists or trees via "type equations".
+In languages that do directly support recursive types, one defines types such as lists or trees via "type equations".
-That is, one writes definitions of the form `T = F T` where `F` is some type constructor and `T` is the type being defined.
+That is, one writes definitions of the form `T = F T` where `F T` is some type expression using the type `T` that is being defined.

 For example, suppose `T` is the type of lists with integer values.
 A recursive definition of `T` in Haskell could look like this: